joukoza/ratscrew/README.md

 Caused by the next player having no cards.

 If only two players are present, player 1 needs to press the card button twice for it to register.

+In 3 player cases, player 4 gets given a card.